 Another way to raise money and show your support for our country’s veterans is to participate in a 5k charity race.
-These are generally very family-friendly events with ways for everyone to get involved, whether you’re running, volunteering or just cheering someone on from the sidelines.
+These are generally very family-friendly events with ways for everyone to get involved with fun Veterans Day activities, whether you’re running, volunteering or just cheering someone on from the sidelines.

 Visit Elderly Veterans at a Community